ryanatkn/gro/src/run/README.md

       it could be a single function if the object syntax ends up not being useful for task metadata, and it could be changed to be a default export
+- [ ] consider a pattern for declaring and validating CLI flags